Fri. morning Jan. 2

 but the LORD was my support.

-He rescued me because He delighted in me. 𝙍
+He delivered me because He delighted in me.

-The LORD has rewarded me according to my righteousness;
+The LORD rewarded me according to my righteousness;

-He has repaid me according to the cleanness of my hands.
+according to the cleanness of my hands He has recompensed me.

 and have not wickedly departed from my God.